 Mariana Nicolesco created in 2003 in Brasov

-the National Festival and Romanian Song Competition and presented The Gran Gala UNESCO-UNICEF Romania in Venice,
+the National Festival and Romanian Song Competition and presented The Grand Gala UNESCO-UNICEF Romania in Venice,

-acclaimed by the Italian press with titles like The Splendors of Romania.
+acclaimed by the Italian press with headlines such as The Splendors of Romania.
 She was designated by Capital magazine The Most Successful Woman in Romania.

 celebration of the world premiere of Verdi's La Traviata, she was